 Every time Apple upgrades a particular model, they bump the generation number up by one.
 It’s safe to assume that a higher generation number of a particular model is better in some way than a lower generation in that same model (for example, the iPad Generation 8 has a faster CPU than the iPad Generation 7).

 This is the original iPad model that started it all.
-In general, this is the most basic and cheapest iPad available.
-The current version is Generation 8, which has a 10.2″ screen and supports the Generation 1 Apple Pencil (more on this later).
+In general, this is the most basic and cheapest iPad available at a starting price of under $350 USD.
+The current version is Generation 9, which has a 10.2″ screen a minimum of 64 gb of memory, and supports the Generation 1 Apple Pencil (more on this later).

 The iPad Mini is a smaller version of the iPad and the current version has a compact 8.3″ display.
 While the screen is smaller, it is a better display than the iPad in terms of color and contrast.
 The iPad mini also supports the Generation 2 Apple Pencil starting with the 6th generation (more on this later).